robert-mccarthy-ca/modern-druid/README.md

 The Modern Druid Project is ready for activation.
 The primary goal is to establish the first 100-hectare flagship hub to validate the model and create the open-source "Hub-in-a-Box" package.
 We would be prioritizing the following funding pathways, which best align with our mission to disseminate this solution freely and ethically worldwide.

 #### **Primary Pathway: The Open-Source Pilot (Philanthropic Grant)**
 *   **Model:** Secure a major grant from a forward-thinking philanthropic foundation, investor or government to fund the flagship hub as a 5-year open-source pilot and public research project.
-Alternately, something like KickStarter if the idea caught on, start without obligation to the rich.
+Alternately, broad-based public funding through a platform like KickStarter could demonstrate grassroots demand and keep the project accountable to the public mission from day one.
 *   **Ask:** **$3.5 Million CAD** to fully fund land, infrastructure, and operations, with deliverables focused on creating a publicly available "Replication Toolkit."
 *   **Why This is the Ideal Path:** This model is the purest expression of our mission.
 It eliminates commercial pressure, allows us to focus entirely on optimization and rigorous data collection, and ensures all findings are freely available to accelerate global adoption.
 A successful grant-funded pilot would provide the undeniable proof-of-concept to fuel all subsequent pathways.